CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week0.md

+# Introduction

+I got enrolled in the 15-week Free AWS Project BootCamp with AWS Community Hero Andrew Brown, The purpose of this BootCamp is to bridge the gap between Certification and actual real world work experience for students who have acquired an associate level certification.
+I am excited to be part of this great opportunity and plan to be part of each and every part of the process and learn as much as I can and stretch myself to gain actual real work exprience.

+**to insert project Bootcamp goal screenshots**

+**to insert project Bootcamp level screenshots**

+# Project Scenario :woman_technologist:

+A startup company has decided to build their own micro-blogging platform and has hired you to be its first cloud engineer.The company paid a web-development firm to translate their wireframe designs into a mock web-application for the purpose of demoing to raise capital.After a successful round of funding, you [the cloud engineer] have been tasked with taking the mock web-application and making it production ready at scale.

+The startup company consulted a fractional CTO to help choose some of the technical requirements to place the company on a good technical roadmap:

++ The frontend application should be written in Javascript using React (functional components).
++ The backend application should be written in Python using Flask
+  - Since we plan to be API only
+  - Since we want to choose a popular framework API only framework
+  - Since we want a micro-framework because we are offloading as much to the cloud as possible to avoid be a monolithic application
+  - Since we don’t want an ORM because the CTO considers it an anti-pattern
+  - Since Python is the most popular language being learned for cloud right now
++ That an API specification be defined detailing the exact endpoints required.
++ The web application:
+  -  Shall be deployed to AWS.
+  -  Takes advantage of modern-applications cloud services.

+The startup company has spent the majority of their funding on hiring you for the next 6 months (but mostly spent the money on marketing and buying a really cool domain) and so you also need to ensure you keep the cloud provider costs as low as possible.

+# The Challenges and Set-Backs

+## Challenge No. 1

+### Personal Challenges: *I Can't attend BootCamp from Day 1* :sob::sob:

+Right off the bet, I am faced with some personal challenges which will require my full attention over the next 3-weeks or so, this is going to affect my full participation during this period and it has proven to be very discouraging.
+I am consoled and encouraged at the fact that after speaking to the BootCamp Organizer, Anmdrew Brown, he was very understanding and is willing to give me considerations with homework submissions.
+I am however to ensure that I document that in the student portal under the considerations.

+## Challenge No. 2

+### GitHub *What is this and how do I use it* :thinking:

+ Yes I said GitHub.
+To be precise writing a Markdown file and basic technical writing skills.
+I am finding that I am struggling with what to include or not include in my journal.
+How detailed should the information be just how much to put and what to leave out.
+After careful study *over a week long* I think I have sort of figured it out.
+Here is a list of some of the resources I used to help me with GitHub and Technical Documentation can be found here **to insert a link of all the resources used**.I thought to myself since the goal of this BootCamp is for an associate level certification holder to build a cloud project with enough complexity to merit worthiness on their resume and combine multiple cloud services to emulate a real-world production workload, I am going to make sure that I document my project journey with as much details as possible while kaing it as easy to read and understand as possible using simple language to explain complex technical processess.

+  ## Challenge No. 3

+  ### Playing Catch-Up :running_woman::running_woman:

+I finally managed to start on some of the content for week-0 and I have been playing catch-up ever since.
+The 1st thing that i did wrong is I rushed through the homeworks without documenting or taking screenshots as proof of work done and realised that my work can not be can verified.I had to go back to my account and destroy it all and start again this, time making sure to take screen shots as explained in Andrew Brown's YouTube video *updating your journal* **insert link to video**

 # Week 0 — Billing and Architecture

 ## Required Homework/Tasks

 ### Conceptual Architectural Diagram (Napkin Diagram)

+We were tasked with drawing a conceptual diagram of the Cruddur App we are building.
+The purpose of this is to sort of put things into perspective, this is like a foundation being laid.

 **to insert napkin image as proof of work done**

 ### Generating AWS Credentials

 **Install AWS CLI via Gitpod**